Greg Caramenico writes on topics in philosophy, law, and the history of ideas. You can read about his CURRENT PROJECTS here.

-His academic interests include longue-durée Italian intellectual and cultural history, the philosophy of law, cultural evolution, neurolaw, Jewish philosophy, and Italian Jewish history.
+His academic interests include longue-durée Italian intellectual and cultural history, the philosophy of law, contracts, cultural evolution, neurolaw, cognitive neuroscience, Jewish philosophy, Italian Jewish history, and the history of ideas.

 Greg's earlier scholarship addressed problems at the nexus of neuroscience, law, and the philosophy of mind.
 Greg was an early commentator on the field of Law and Neuroscience.
 His research on memory, embodiment, and emergence led to the co-authored book (with philosopher Lenn Goodman) Coming to Mind (University of Chicago Press, 2014).